GaiwanTeam/clojurians-log-v2/README.md

 - mobile responsive & usability (this is something I really really want personally)
 - integrating real time search for entire logs (super excited for this)
 - using newer slack api's (the current ones we used are deprecated)
+- real-time logging (no more waiting till the end of the day for archive to update), permalinks to threads/conversations
 - slack imports from the beginning of time
 - idempotent incremental archive imports
-- real-time logging (no more waiting till the end of the day for archive to update)
+- ability to backfill data in case of server downtime
+- avoid server downtimes, better monitoring
 - improve performance & reduce resource consumption so we can run this on a much smaller instance
 - better statistics reporting (automated stats email to admins/staff)